amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 A simple and minimalist vanilla `.js` standalone pages transitions loader, minified in a 1.12 kilobytes, one-line of code.

-## Fundamentals

-Self-generate any required elements and automatically remove them on `window.onload`.

 ## What's included

 Within the download you'll find the following directories, files and logically grouping common assets.